joshmartinecon/econ-journal-rankings/readme.md

 <a><img src="example_screenshot1.png"></a>

 Let us further refine this list.
 While this is an applied paper, the phrase "microeconomics" often indicates a more theoretical approach.
 Thus, we remove "Micro".
-Let's also remove other visible journals from the top of the list which do not fit this field such as "Business", "Political Science", "Finance" and "Agricultur".^[This is a purposeful misspelling since it will capture both "Agriculture" and "Agricultural".]
-There are lots of journals that I see that are a part of a broader conversation such as "Annals", "Association" and "Series" which I wish to omit.
+Let's also remove other visible journals from the top of the list which do not fit this field such as "Business", "Political Science", "Finance" and "Agricultur".^[2] There are lots of journals that I see that are a part of a broader conversation such as "Annals", "Association" and "Series" which I wish to omit.
 Further, given the American setting, let us omit "Oxford" and "Latin".
-Finally, lets drop the computer dorks (<3) with "Software", "Mechanics" and "Comput".^[Once again, this is a purposful mispelling to capture both "Computer" and "Computing".]
+Finally, lets drop the computer dorks (<3) with "Software", "Mechanics" and "Comput".^[3]

 **Excluded Words**: Micro, Business, Political Science, Finance, Agricultur, Annals, Association, Series, Oxford, Latin, Software, Mechanics, Comput